 |Are you getting rid of KIM-1 equipment or peripherals?
 Please don't throw it away!
 E-mail me and let's see if we can give it a new home!
 In particular, I am looking for a KIM-4 and a Visable board, but anything accepted.
 Let me know your desired arrangements, and it goes without saying that I will gladly cover any shipping, time and inconvenience.|

 The KIM-1 was made to allow engineers to become familiar with the 6502, which was as released a completely different architecture.
 Previously, Chuck Peddle, MOS' primary engineer, had developed an earlier 6501 microprocessor that was fully pin- and bus-compatible with the well-known Motorola 6800.
 However, MOS was able to manufacture the 6501 at extremely high yields due to their repairable mask process; this meant the 6501 could hit the market at a rock-bottom price and undercut Motorola and Intel significantly.
 Naturally, Motorola was quite unhappy about the prospect of a cheap drop-in replacement for their CPUs and immediately sued, winning after a protracted court battle.
-To counter this, Peddle converted the 6501 into the "lawsuit-compatible" 6502, essentially by merely rearranging the pinout, but this left MOS with a part that could not simply be dropped into existing designs without work.
+To counter this, Peddle converted the 6501 into the "lawsuit-compatible" 6502, essentially by just rearranging the pinout and keeping 6800 bus compatibility intact, but this left MOS with a part that couldn't be simply swapped into existing designs without additional work.
 As an enticement to other engineers, MOS threw together a small evaluation board, slapped a 6502, I/O chips, a basic monitor program and 1K (one kilobyte) of RAM on it, and released that as the KIM-1 kit for just $245.

 The KIM-1 is closely related to other 6502-based single-board computers, including the Rockwell TIM (JOLT), the Rockwell AIM-65 and the Synertek SYM-1.
 These will only be discussed here in the context of comparison to the KIM-1.